bl4ck5un/timelock.py/README.md

 2MvfcVVEmVqBvThtsEHzpTUnmVDjFgRyWH7
 ```

-This command returns an P2SH address `2MvfcVVEmVqBvThtsEHzpTUnmVDjFgRyWH7` corresponding
+This command returns a P2SH address `2MvfcVVEmVqBvThtsEHzpTUnmVDjFgRyWH7` corresponding
 to the above script with the given parameters.

 ### To spend a timelocked coin as the receiver

 The receiver can spend the coins at any time.

 ```
 usage: ./timelock.py nLockTime sender_pubkey receiver_pubkey spend [-h] privkey txid:n [txid:n ...] addr